matrix-construct/construct/README.md

 - Boost: The required version is available through `apt` as `boost-all-dev` on Ubuntu Cosmic (18.10).
-All earlier releases (including 18.04 LTS) can configure with `--with-included-boost` as instructed below (or obtain that package instead).
+All earlier releases (including 18.04 LTS) can configure with `--with-included-boost` as instructed below.

-- OpenSSL: We use 1.0.x for now.
-Systems that default to 1.1.x will need to `./configure` with options that find 1.0.x files.
-Arch Linux users can use `./configure --with-ssl-includes=/usr/include/openssl-1.0`

-- RocksDB: All users should configure with `--with-included-rocksdb` as instructed below.
+- RocksDB: The required version is available through `apt` as `librocksdb-dev` on Ubuntu Disco (19.04).
+All earlier releases (including 18.04 LTS) can configure with `--with-included-rocksdb` as instructed below.

 #### STANDALONE BUILD PROCEDURE